 Lying Behavior When the Payoffs are Shared with Charity: Experimental Evidence

 We investigate lying behavior when lying is undetectable and payoffs are split with charity.
-524 Participants are randomly assigned to share all, some, or none of the payoff with a charity of their choice.
-The payoff earned depends on the number participants report after rolling a die in private (i.e., there are clear incentives to lie).
-This allows us to examine lying behavior as the share of the payoffs to charity gradually increases.
-Our results are as follows: (i) participants in all groups lie to inflate their number; (ii) lying decreases drastically when the charity is the sole recipient; and (iii) post-experiment surveys reveal that those participants who are most likely to have lied are the least likely to admit it.
+524 participants roll a die in private, report the outcome, and receive the monetary equivalent of their reported number, i.e., there is a clear incentive to lie.
+Participants are randomly assigned to share all, some, or none of this payoff with a charity of their choice.
+This allows us to examine how lying behavior changes with the share of payoffs going to charity.
+Our results are as follows: (i) there are participants in every group who lie to inflate their reported number; (ii) participants with no share of the payoff lie much less than participants with some share, no matter how small; and (iii) post-experiment surveys reveal that participants who keep the whole payoff are much less likely to admit to having cheated than all other participants.
 Finally, our data suggests that lying is not correlated with any observable sociodemographic characteristic.

 Suggested Citation: Suggested Citation